 The pore pressure, measured both with total and pore pressure transducers placed in the backfill, increased fast from a low level when the drainage of the tunnel was closed.
 This affected the rate in which the backfill was saturated measured both with soil psychrometers and with resistivity measurements in the backfill.
 After the drainage was opened again the pore pressure stabilized on a higher level than before the drainage was closed.
 Both the total pressure and the water pressure are continuing to increase although the drainage is kept open.
 The outflow from the drainage of the outer section is plotted in Figure 7-9.
-During this measuring period most of the pore pressure and total pressure sensors are indicating an relatively constant pressure.
+During this measuring period most of the pore pressure and total pressure sensors are indicating a relatively constant pressure except for the last month where a significant drop in pressure can be seen.
+The drop in pressure is caused by the work with dismantling of the outer plug in the deposition tunnel.
 Most of the installed soil psychrometers measure very low suction values after the closing/opening of the drainage which indicate that the backfill is close to fully saturated.